anir7702/python-web-app/README.md

 sudo docker build -t <imagename> .

-docker images (To check whether the image is created or not)
+sudo docker images (To check whether the image is created or not)

-docker ps -a ( to check conatiner status)
+sudo docker ps -a ( to check conatiner status)

-docker start <Container Id>
+sudo docker start <Container Id>

 sudo docker run -it -d -p 5000:5000 <image_name>